Thriller Audiobook Voiceover Scripts

 "It hasn't been what I expected."

 F: "No. It hasn't."
-They were quiet.
-The binding had done strange things to both of them — let them feel the shape of the other's thoughts, not the content, just the texture.
-She knew the weight he carried without knowing its name.
-He knew the loneliness of her practice without knowing its history.
+We were quiet.
+The binding had done strange things to both of us — we feel the shape of the other's thoughts, not the content, just the texture.
+I knew the weight he carried without knowing its name.
+He knew the loneliness of my practice without knowing its history.

 M: "We could cast it again, voluntarily."

-F: She looked at him.
+F: I looked at him.
 "That would be extraordinarily inadvisable."

 M: "Yes ... do you want to?"